 All athletes have the right to compete in sport knowing that they, and their competitors, are clean.
-We believe in clean sport and work in partnership with UK Anti-Doping (UKAD), the World Anti-Doping Agency (WADA) and International Boxing Federation(AIBA) to ensure that the integrity of our sport is protected.
+We believe in clean sport and work in partnership with UK Anti-Doping (UKAD), the World Anti-Doping Agency (WADA) and International Boxing Federation(IBA) to ensure that the integrity of our sport is protected.

 Boxing Scotland has in place a set of anti-doping rules that all athletes and athlete support personnel must abide by.
 The anti-doping rules for Boxing Scotland are consistent with the World Anti-Doping Code (the Code), the core document that harmonises anti-doping policies, rules, and regulations within sport globally.

 The anti-doping rules of Boxing Scotland are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
-Such rules shall take effect and be construed as rules of Boxing Scotland with the following amendments and supplemental provisions.

 If you are a member of Boxing Scotland then the anti-doping rules apply to you, regardless of what level you participate at.
 You can find the UK Anti-Doping Rules here.